Crunching miles on Indian roads and still alive to talk about it!

-Before I start off, I must say that I ride a scooter to work.
-So I know that it is challenging and I know that driving safely is a priority, even if it costs more time.
-I know checking mirrors, looking at blind spots, indicating when turning and respecting right of way are all important while riding for me and for fellow road users.
+I ride a scooter to work, so I know that it is challenging, and I know that driving safely is a priority even if it costs more time.
+I know checking mirrors, looking at blind spots, indicating when turning and respecting the right of way are all important while riding for me and for fellow road users.

 What Motorcyclists Do Wrong

 In India, it's really difficult to pinpoint a reason why some motorcyclists ride rashly and dangerously.
-Being smaller and more manoeuvrable than cars, motorcyclists try to squeeze into any gap available.
+Being smaller and more maneuverable than cars, motorcyclists try to squeeze into any gap available.
 They don't believe in keeping a safe distance from the vehicle in front.
 Rearview mirrors are mere fashion accessories and checking blind spots is deemed unnecessary—it's the other person's responsibility to notice the motorcycle.
-Most of them don't seem to know that motorcycles have indicators.
-The believe only in the horn.
+Most of them don't seem to know that motorcycles have indicators: they believe only in the horn.
 Many feel that their skulls are stronger than a helmet.

 Ultimately, in India, the bigger vehicle is deemed to be at fault.
 So when they nudge, bump or crash into a car, they scream obscenities at you and make it your fault just because you're in a car—and every bystander will support the motorcyclist!
 Incredible India indeed!